-Tea Shed: The Tea Shed is on the Cabinet at the top of the garden and opens winter weekends only 10.15am - 3pm, serving drinks, cakes, snacks, plus paninis over lunchtime.
+Tea Shed: The Tea Shed is on the Cabinet at the top of the garden and is open every day of the week 10.15am - 3pm, serving drinks, cakes, snacks, plus paninis over lunchtime.

-Unfortunately accessible parking is not available.
-The set up of the site, and safety measures that are in place to separate the works areas from visitor spaces, means that there is not enough space remaining to allow vehicles to turn in the area previously used for accessible parking.
-Accessible parking will be reinstated after the project.
+Unfortunately, parking for blue badge holders is not available.
+The set up of the site, and safety measures that are in place to separate the works areas from visitor spaces, means that there is not enough space remaining to allow vehicles to turn in the area previously used for parking for disabled visitors.
+We will reinstate this previous parking offer after the project.

 First things you will notice

-- The contractors are setting up their access route, from the main entrance, through the garden down to the lakes.
-You may notice plant vehicles that have started to arrive on site.
+- The contractors have set up their access route from the main entrance, through the garden down to the lakes.
+You will notice plant vehicles around the site.

 - Wooden hoarding has been erected by reception, and there is metal mesh fencing at places around the garden - particularly in the area beyond the Palladian Bridge.

 - The lower lake has now been drained and will remain empty whilst the contractors work on the lower dam.
 The downstream water is being diverted from the middle dam away from the lower dam to ensure it stays dry.